-California veterans and dependents should contact their local County Veteran Affairs office (pdf) to ascertain information regarding application procedures (pdf) and other related services.
-Once approved, the local county Veteran Affairs office will send an approval letter to both the insitution and the student.
+- California veterans and dependents should contact their local County Veteran Affairs office to ascertain information regarding application procedures (pdf) and other related services.
+Once approved, the local county Veteran Affairs office will send an award code letter to the student.

-The California Veterans Fee Waiver ONLY covers tuition and student service fee, the student is responsible for campus-based fees.
+The California Veterans Fee Waiver ONLY covers tuition and student service fee.
+This program does not cover: